syenpark/syenpark.github.io/README.md

 ### 1.2 Alolia

-jekyll-algolia is included in this project for search, so that your updates like adding new post are reflected only when you apply your updates to algolia.
+jekyll-algolia is included in this project for search, so that **your updates like adding new post are reflected only when you apply your updates to algolia**.

-### 1.3 Pagination
+~~### 1.3 Pagination
-Currently, it is not available.
+Currently, it is not available.~~

 ### 1.4 Centering images in post
 This is from [this post](https://thornelabs.net/posts/centering-images-with-jekyll-and-markdown.html) and my iternal CSS is defined on default.html